rkolbi/My_Mars2Pro_Accessories/MARS-r2.md

 **Should I coat my FEP film?**

 Not needed in most cases, FEP (fluorinated ethylene propylene, invented by DuPont, sold under the brand name Teflon FEP) is already one of the most slippery materials known to science.
+With that being said, many users report increased success rates with different coatings but caution must be taken as application and compounds vary from case to case.

 **Why is my FEP film so cloudy or hazy?**